pascme05/BaseNILM/README.md

 # Introduction
-BaseNILM is a tool for solving the energy dissagregation problem.
+BaseNILM is a tool for solving the energy disaggregation problem.
 It aims to provide a baseline systems for both new and experienced researchers within the area of energy disaggregation and Non-Intrusive Load Monitoring.
 For a full description please see the provided documentation under BaseNILM \docu.